dimyG/jekyll-theme-chirpy/_posts/2025-09-30-theology-of-self-acceptance.md

 "doing so, increases the chances of fulfilling your purpose if one exists".

 # Purpose with or without God
-When I characterize a purpose as "objective", I mean something that is not set by humans but by the creator himself, which means that objectivity depends on whether a creator exists or not.
+When I characterize a purpose as "objective", I mean something that is not set by humans but by God himself, which means that objectivity depends on whether God exists or not.
 We might not know the truth on this matter, but nevertheless we can reason beyond that uncertainty.
-Whether a creator with a divine plan exists or not, the mechanism of purpose selection should remain the same.
+Whether a God with a divine plan exists or not, the mechanism of purpose selection should remain the same.

 <img src="/assets/img/posts/havi.png" alt="havi framework" width="500"/>